 I think it’s safe to say this nut butter thing is a full-blown craze.

-But out of them all, I have to confess I have an unexpected favourite.
+But out of them all, I have to confess I have an unexpected favorite.
 Maybe it’s because I always fall for the oddball, but I have to bring some attention to the very underrated: sesame butter.

 What?
 Sesame butter?